etleap/terraform-provider-etleap/docs/resources/pipeline.md

 Optional:

-- `type_1` (String) Requires replacement if changed. ; must be one of ["AUTO", "BIGINT", "BOOLEAN", "DATE", "DATETIME", "DOUBLE", "STRING", "JSON_OBJECT"]
+- `type_1` (String) Note: JSON_OBJECT is deprecated and is a synonym of JSON.
+Requires replacement if changed. ; must be one of ["AUTO", "BIGINT", "BOOLEAN", "DATE", "DATETIME", "DOUBLE", "STRING", "JSON_OBJECT", "JSON"]
 - `type_decimal` (Attributes) Requires replacement if changed. (see [below for nested schema](#nestedatt--script--script--inferred_column_types--type_decimal))
 - `type_string_with_max_length` (Attributes) Requires replacement if changed. (see [below for nested schema](#nestedatt--script--script--inferred_column_types--type_string_with_max_length))